Chapter 48

 “Never you mind.
 Just leave it to me.”

 Since then Joss had kept her lips stubbornly zipped, and Vicki’d had no choice but to forward everyone else’s inquiries to her.
-These so-what’ll-you-be-doing-this-year? questions were astonishingly frequent: Vicki might pride herself on trying to be a friendly person, but hardly claimed to be überpopular.
+These what’ll-you-be-doing-this-year? questions were astonishingly frequent: Vicki might pride herself on trying to be a friendly person, but hardly claimed to be überpopular.
 Last year’s Quinceañera had been a fluke, drawing crowds for the Rosa Dartles concert rather than to celebrate her birthday.
-Yet those same crowds now seemed to expect a bigger, better second helping; Vicki was approached again and again by bunchkins, acquaintances, people she vaguely knew, and perfect strangers—all wanting to know what’d be in store for this year’s extravaganza.
+Yet those same crowds now seemed to expect a bigger, better second helping; Vicki was approached again and again by bunchkins, acquaintances, people she vaguely knew and perfect strangers—all wanting to know what’d be in store for this year’s extravaganza.

 That sort of magnitude rightfully belonged to Alex, Miss Überpopularity of the sophomore class.
-But her Sweet Sixteen had gotten pre-empted by her visit to Mexico, so Alex’s many wellwishers compensated by throwing her a whole series of festivities upon her return.
+But her Sweet Sixteen had gotten pre-empted by her visit to Mexico, so Alex’s many wellwishers had compensated by throwing a whole series of festivities upon her return.
 Meaning Alex didn’t have to wonder who would or wouldn’t receive invitations to her one-and-only presumed-to-be gargantuan gala event.

 Vicki did.
 Wonder and worry and weigh possible pitfalls, since it wasn’t likely they’d be renting the Madhouse on Madison and play host to the entire school.